Alcoota: Fossils

 Two sites are associated with the area, the species found at these are described as the Alcoota Local Fauna and late Miocene Ongeva Local Fauna.

-The fossil deposit consists of a series of bone-bearing lenses on a single horizon.
+Ongeva is stratigraphically younger, as it sits atop the Alcoota sediments.
+The Alcoota fossil deposit consists of a series of bone-bearing lenses on a single horizon.
 The individual lenses are about 1 m across and extend for 170 m.
 Bones and teeth are so abundant and often tightly packed, excavating one fossil without breaking the one below it can be difficult.
 The fossils indicate the existence of a complex community of marsupials, birds, and crocodiles, including the greatest variety of species of Diprotodontidae that has ever been described.

 The species found include one of the largest birds that ever lived, Stirton's thunderbird (Dromornis stirtoni), the giant birds Ilbandornis lawsoni and Ilbandornis woodburnei, the wolf-sized powerful thylacine (Thylacinus potens), and the large leopard-sized Alcoota marsupial lion (Wakaleo alcootaensis).
-Also found at Alcoota are fossils of herds of the wombat-like diprotodontoids Kolopsis torus and Plaisiodon centralis, the trunked Palorchestes painei, Pyramios alcootense and other kangaroos, crocodiles, bandicoots, possums, and small birds.
+Also found at Alcoota are fossils of herds of the wombat-like diprotodontoids Kolopsis torus and Plaisiodon centralis, the trunked Palorchestes painei, Pyramios alcootense and kangaroos, crocodiles, bandicoots, possums, and small birds.
+The two earliest-known macropodine kangaroos, Dorcopsoides fossilis and Dorcopsoides cowpatensis, come from Alcoota LF and Ongeva LF, respectively.